iwantavnow/Setting.App/README.md

 # Setting.App
 [Setting.App (AV TV)](https://setting.app) is a **Free App** provides the ability to aggregate multiple internet resources.
 Let users have a one-stop experience.
 Provide multimedia functions, such as: **Video, Comic, Anime, Live, VR, Playground**.
 Provide AI functions, such as: **Image Search**.
 Provide cloud functions, such as: **Favorite System**.

-# Hello World 👋
+# Please Hire Me 👋
-The main founding developer of this App has now being available for hire.
-If there are any interesting, challenging opportunities, please contact us.
+The founding developer of this App is looking for a job.
+Wait for good news, please contact us.
 * Telegram: +852 61549722
 * Email: setting.app@protonmail.com